amplience/amplience-sfcc-composable-commerce/docs/amplience/global-site-search.md

 - Filter API to get all pages
 - Text matching ordering is done in the application via the page title, description and keywords.

+These are achieved by calling `getSearchableContentPages` in `docs/amplience/amplience-api.md`.
+The matches prioritise in the following order:
+1) Title
+2) Keywords
+3) Description

 - Any links maintain locale and VSE information.

+All links use the `useNavigation` hook found in `app/hooks/use-navigation.js`

 > Note: Future releases will include content from [Amplience Search](https://amplience.com/developers/docs/integrations/search/)